CosmicMiriam/ImageClassifier/README.md

 ### Label mapping

 Labels have been loaded from the file `cat_to_name.json`.
-It's a JSON object which you can read in with the [`json` module](https://docs.python.org/2/library/json.html).
-This will give you a dictionary mapping the integer encoded categories to the actual names of the flowers.
+It's a JSON object which can be read in with the [`json` module](https://docs.python.org/2/library/json.html).
+This return a dictionary mapping the integer encoded categories to the actual names of the flowers.

 ```python
 import json